mitmproxy/mitmproxy/mitmproxy/docs/scripting/inlinescripts.rst

 ------

-The ``context`` argument passed to each event method is always a :py:class:`~libmproxy.script.ScriptContext` instance.
+The ``context`` argument passed to each event method is always a :py:class:`~mitmproxy.script.ScriptContext` instance.
 It is guaranteed to be the same object for the scripts lifetime and is not shared between multiple inline scripts.
 You can safely use it to store any form of state you require.